Rduffard/se_project_react/README.md

 - Links

 **Intro**
-This application called "What to Wear" is a tool to use to pick out clothing based on current weather conditions.
+This application called "What to Wear" is a tool used to pick out clothing based on current weather conditions.
 It filters trough clothing items, and suggests appropriate outfit choices.

 **Technologies Used**